pypeaday/olivet-davinci-resolve-automation/README.md

 5. Render each timeline/song and save to `./rendered-songs` as `{songname}.mp4`

 6. Use mp4 files from step 5 to combine songs if necessary
+    * Import mp4 files into `Rendered Songs` bin
+    * Create timeline with songs to combine
+    * **Might need to import the instrumental tracks again?
+I don't know why but I can just bring them into the timeline as the first audio track no problem**

 ## Workflow for reusing rendered song/lyric videos but changing background